J Visa

 ARE THERE SOME EXCHANGE VISITORS WHO CAN APPLY FOR A WAIVER OF THE TWOYEAR HOMECOUNTRY PHYSICAL PRESENCE REQUIREMENT?

 Individual exchange visitors (J-1) are subject to a two-year home-country physical presence requirement, which requires you to return to your countries of origin for at least two years at the end of your exchange visitor program.
-This is also known as the foreign residence requirement under U.S. law, Immigration and Nationality Act, section 212(e).
-If you are unable to return to your home country to fulfill the two-year requirement, you must obtain a waiver approved by the Department of Homeland Security before changing your status in the U.S. or being issued a visa in certain categories for travel to the U.S..
+The foreign residence requirement, outlined in Section 212(e) of the Immigration and Nationality Act, mandates that certain exchange visitors must spend two years in their home country after their program.
+If you cannot return to your home country to fulfill this requirement, you must obtain a waiver approved by the Department of Homeland Security before you can change your status in the U.S. or receive a visa for specific travel categories to the U.S.A.

 WHAT ARE THE FIVE BASIC CASES FOR THE RECOMMENDATION OF A WAIVER OF THE TWOYEAR HOMECOUNTRY PHYSICAL PRESENCE REQUIREMENT?